TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/ApplicationContext.rst

 Application Context
 ===================

-In previous TYPO3 versions, error messages were displayed unfiltered in the frontend and often revealed security-relevant data such as database access, e-mail addresses, SMTP access and similar to the public.
+In outdated TYPO3 versions, error messages were displayed unfiltered in the frontend and often revealed security-relevant data such as database access, e-mail addresses, SMTP access and similar to the public.
 The so-called `ApplicationContext` was introduced to prevent this.
 These contexts can